GustavoSantosz/CRUD-PHP/README.md

 # login-cadastro-PHP
-PHP login and registration project.
+PHP CRUD and login and registration project.
 Project made for my practice in PHP language.

 linguagem: pt-BR